 This brings me to the question of etiquette when out nude hiking… Upon encountering clothed walkers, do you dive into the bush while trying to rapidly put your pants on?
 Do you run away, hoping you were not seen?
 Do you proudly saunter past the clothed walkers with your head held high and your genitalia proudly on display?

 I have had several instances where I have been seen nude in the bush, and reactions have ranged from the curious to the too shocked for words.

 I am a firm believer that if you act like you are doing something wrong, people will think that’s what you are doing.
-I always make sure I only get nude when there is the smallest possibility of encountering other people, so I go to remote places mid week when there is no school or public holidays.
+I always make sure that I only get nude when there is the smallest possibility of encountering other people, so I go to remote places mid-week when there are no school or public holidays.